 The Life of Guth

-Guth was born in Stuttgart, Germany in 1860 and immigrated to the United States in 1884.
+Joe Guth was born in Stuttgart, Germany in 1860 and immigrated to the United States in 1884.
 After working in Ohio and Minnesota, he moved to Lincoln to work for Burlington Railroad as a designer in 1887, then to Omaha to work with the U.P. the next year.
 Moving back to Ohio, he came back to Omaha to start his architectural firm in 1891.

 Throughout his career in Omaha, Guth lived in North Omaha’s posh Kountze Place at 1911 Wirt Street.
 His wife was Bell Guth, and they had two daughters and a son.
 He died in 1928 and is buried at Forest Lawn Memorial Park.

 Many of Guth’s designs are remarkable today, with many included on the National Register of Historic Places – NPS (NRHP) and several others that should be.
 In addition to building so much of what’s listed here, Guth was responsible for building most of Gottlieb Storz’s brewery on North 16th.